nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `details INDEX`

 * Displays the full details of the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

 Examples:
 * `list` followed by `details 2` displays the details of the 2nd person in FriendDex.
 * `find Betsy` followed by `details 1` displays the details of the 1st person in the results of the `find` command.

-### Recording a meeting : `meeting`
+### Recording a meeting : `add-meeting`

 Records a meeting with an existing person in FriendDex.

-Format: `meeting INDEX d/DATETIME desc/DESCRIPTION`
+Format: `add-meeting INDEX d/DATE t/TIME desc/DESCRIPTION`

+* Records a meeting with the person at the specified `INDEX`.

 Examples:
-* `meeting 1 d/16-02-2021 1130 desc/We had lunch together!`
+* `meeting 1 d/16-02-2021 t/1130 desc/We had lunch together!`
-* `meeting 2 d/17-02-2021 1930 desc/We went to see the sunset!`
+* `meeting 2 d/17-02-2021 t/1930 desc/We went to see the sunset!`

+### Deleting a meeting: `del-meeting`

+Deletes a meeting from an existing person in FriendDex.

+Format: `del-meeting INDEX i/MEETING_INDEX`

+* Deletes a meeting with the person at the specified `INDEX`.

+Examples:
+* `del-meeting 1 i/3` deletes the 3rd meeting from the 1st person in FriendDex.

 ### Adding a special date : `add-date`

 Adds a special date for an existing person in FriendDex.

 Format: `add-date INDEX d/DATE desc/DESCRIPTION`

+* Adds a special date with the person at the specified `INDEX`.

 Examples:
 * `add-date 1 d/16-02-2021 desc/Anniversary`